jwhitbeck/dendrite/README.md

 [Dremel]: http://research.google.com/pubs/pub36632.html
 [Parquet]: http://parquet.io/

-__Status update__ (March 13, 2017): For personal reasons, I haven't been able to work on this project in the past year.
+__Status update__ (March 23, 2018): For personal reasons, I haven't been able to work on this project in the past two years.
 However, I have been accumulating ideas for the next iteration and hope to resume progress later this year.

 [![Build Status](https://travis-ci.org/jwhitbeck/dendrite.png)](https://travis-ci.org/jwhitbeck/dendrite.png)